-Checks are only part of the process to protect children and adults at risk from possible abuse.
+Checks are only part of the process to protect children from possible abuse.
 Appropriate training will enable individuals to recognise their responsibilities with regard to their own good practice and the reporting of suspected poor practice/concerns of possible abuse.
 All instructors/coaches employed by the BTC are required to complete the BTC Basic Safeguarding Awareness Course) workshop within the first 6 months of employment/involvement.